BRCA1 and BRCA2 Mutations

-Magnetic Resonance Imaging (MRI): A method of viewing internal organs and structures by using a strong magnetic field and sound waves.
+Magnetic Resonance Imaging (MRI): A test to view internal organs and structures by using a strong magnetic field and sound waves.

-Mammography: A procedure in which X-rays of the breast are used to detect breast cancer.
+Mammography: X-rays of the breast that are used to find breast cancer or other breast problems.

 Peritoneum: The membrane that lines the abdominal cavity and surrounds the internal organs.

 Progestin: A synthetic form of progesterone that is similar to the hormone produced naturally by the body.